 Luckily, I discovered that mindfulness is so much more than that!
 There are numerous benefits of mindfulness for mental health, and it is now one of my most effective depression-kicking activities!

 As someone who suffers from multiple mental health illnesses, mindfulness is a great way for me to identify my chaotic thoughts and regain some control over them.
-I want to share all the knowledge that I have in the hopes that I can help you to discover the light too.

 Before we explore the benefits of mindfulness for mental health wellness, let’s explore what mindfulness actually is.